JShad30/CADWork_full_stack/README.md

 #### User wants to create an account

-On the home and about page there is reasons given as to why a user would want to become a member of the site and sold the benefits of doing so.
-Should they decide they would want to do so they would click the 'sign up' button from the home page.
-Once signed up they are able to log in.
-This takes them to their personal page.
-This is where jobs are managed from including the uploading, bidding on, upload blogs or be able to purchase products from the shop.
-The user is advised to set up their personal account and fill in some details.
-These are displayed in a column on the profile page.
-The useris able to update this at any time through by clicking the 'edit profile' button.
+On the home and about page there are reasons given as to why a user would want to become a member of the site and sold the benefits of doing so.
+To register a user would click the 'register' button in the navigation bar, or selected other places around the site.
+Once signed up they are able to log in, and have access to their personal profile page.
+From here a user can upload a job, find jobs and upload blogs.
+The user is advised to set up their personal profile and fill in details to enable them to introduce themselves to other members.
+The user is able to update this at any time through by clicking the 'edit profile' button.

 #### Uploading a job

 A user wants to upload a job and find a CAD professional to undertake their work for a new house extension.
-This user would need to sign up for an account on the 'sign up' page.
-Once they have done this, or they already have an account they should go to the 'log in' page.
-They are then be directed to their personal home page.
-From here they can view their current jobs or click the 'create a job' button.
+The user would need to register and sign in as described above.
+From here they would select the 'create a job' button.
 This takes them to the 'create a job' page.
 This page contains a form from which they upload details and images.
 When a job is created it is placed on the job board from where CAD professionals are able to view and bid on it.

 If the job owner would like to know more about the users who are bidding on their job they are able to click on their 'username', which takes them to a details page about that user.
 Once happy with a bid, they can press the 'accept bid' button.
-This job is then only available for view by the job owner and winning bidders boards under 'jobs under way'.
+This job is then only available for view by the job owner and winning bidders boards under 'Active Jobs' in both the job owner and the CAD Professionals profile pages.
 They should then wait to receive the documents from the winning bidder when they have completed the work and then make the payment.

 #### Bidding on a job

 As previous, to be able to bid on a job you must first create an account.
 When logged in you would then go to the 'view jobs' page where you see all jobs uploaded by fellow users.
-Selecting one of these jobs takes you to that particular jobs page, from where you can view more details and images.
+Selecting one of these jobs takes you to that particular jobs detail page, from where you can view more details and images.
 If you would like to bid on a job you would press the 'make a bid' button.
-This brings up a modal that contains a text box that expects a currency value and a 'confirm bid' button.
+This brings up a page that contains a text box that expects a currency value and a 'confirm bid' button.
 Once pressed this then appears in your personal page under 'jobs you have currently bid on'.
-If successful (the job owner selects the 'accept bid' button) the job appears in the 'jobs under way' board of the users personal page.
+If successful (the job owner selects the 'accept bid' button) the job then appears in the 'jobs under way' board of the users personal page.

 #### User want to read or upload blogs

 The blog section is created to allow users to understand more about the industry or to share their insights with others.
 To view blogs, you do not need to be logged in.
 On the home page you can directly and read the three most recently uploaded blogs, or click the 'view more' button, which redirects the user to the 'blogs page'.
 Once here they are able to select any of them and read the whole article.
-If a user would like to upload a blog they would either need to sign up or log in.
-Once on their personal page, they would be able to click on the 'create a blog' button.
-When here they are taken to a form from where they would be able to write, upload images and 'submit'.
-This blog would then appear on the main blog section of the website.
-If the user is logged in and select a blog they have uploaded they would get to either update/edit or delete the post.
+If a user would like to upload a blog they would either need to log in, and navigate to the create a blog section from their personal page.
+If the user who created the blog is logged in and select a blog they have uploaded they would get to either update/edit or delete the post.

 #### Shop/Products